phalcon/cphalcon/tests/README.md

 /app $ codecept build
 ```

-Once the database is created, run the tests on a terminal:
+Then, run the tests on a terminal:

 ```sh
 /app $ codecept run